ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 The ERC-223 (Ethereum Request for Comments 223), proposed by Dexaran in March 2017, is a Token Standard that implements an API for tokens within smart contracts and declares API for a contract that is supposed to receive ERC-223 tokens.
 Any contract that does not support ERC-223 Receiver API can not receive ERC-223 tokens which prevents the most common user mistakes.

-If a Smart Contract implements the following methods and events it can be called a ERC-223 compatible token contract and, once deployed, it will be responsible to keep track of the created tokens on Ethereum.
+If a smart contract implements the following methods and events it can be called an ERC-223 compatible token contract.
+Once deployed, it will be responsible to keep track of the created tokens on Ethereum.

 The contract is not obligated to have only this functions and a developer can add any other feature from different token standards to this contract.
 For example, `approve` and `transferFrom` functions are not part of ERC-223 standard but these functions could be implemented should it be necessary.